 Among the most appreciated features of BrainVision Analyzer 2 are the visualization options.
 Several nice graphical views are just a “mouse-click” away.
 The users can quickly explore the EEG data in a convenient and user friendly way.
 All views can be customized by changing settings either locally or globally.
 These customized plots can be further optimized by taking advantage of functionalities such as the placeholders.

-The example described here explains how to create a customized overlay plot.
 The data shown is part of an auditory experiment with the goal of comparing auditory evoked potential (AEPs) in a control group with normal hearing and in patients with a cochlear implant.
 The data analysis was performed in BrainVision Analyzer 2 and AEPs were computed for each group.
 The user would now like to create a summary plot for channel Cz illustrating the grand average waveforms for the two groups.
 In this example, the node that corresponds to the grand average for the control group needs to be active so the waveform for channel Cz will be displayed using the default view (Grid View).
 The user can then “drag and drop” the grand average node that corresponds to the patient group on that plot.

 The default labels correspond to the name of the channel and the name of the node, which is “Raw Data” in both cases.
 These nodes are the default result when using the transformation Grand Average.
 It would be desirable to change these labels in the plot in order to have a unique name for each group.

 The user needs to right-click on the overlay plot and select from the context menu the option “Settings of Grid View”.
-In order to customize the labels it is necessary to navigate to the tab Overlay (see figure 2 on the right).
+In order to customize the labels it is necessary to navigate to the tab Overlay (see figure 2).
 A table is displayed showing the list of overlays and the default settings.
 A list of placeholders is shown to the right.
 Placeholders can be regarded as shortcuts.
 The special character $ can be combined with a dedicated letter that will then be interpreted to create a label.
 For instance $h stands for history file name, $n stands for node name, and $c stands for channel name.

 The line width was set to 3 and the placeholder $h was selected as label.
 In the case of the Reference Node the placeholder $c was added because the channel label is also needed.
 The button Apply makes it possible to display the changes without closing the dialog.
 Other changes can be made and then confirmed with OK.